-The PaaS model delivers a computing platform for development, often including operating system, programming language execution environment, database and web server.
+The PaaS model delivers a computing platform for development.
+Oftentimes, this includes operating system, programming language execution environment, database and web server.
 With PaaS offerings such as Google App Engine, developers can develop software without investing in the capital for physical infrastructure, and often have automatic resource re-scaling so the user doesn’t have to upgrade hardware himself.

 Software as a Service (SaaS)

 With SaaS, providers offer their solution or software through a hosted platform they manage that runs the applications.
 This means users don’t need to install the actual software on their physical devices as access is generally through the web.
 SaaS generally has a scalable subscription-pricing model based on number of users.